RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Introduction

 Requirements Engineering revolves around the elicitation, analysis, and specification of functional and non-functional requirements that a software system must guarantee to its users \cite{bruegge1999object,zowghi2005requirements}.
 Research has shown that key information for eliciting requirements is often gathered through conversations between requirements engineers and system stakeholders \cite{davis2006effectiveness}.
 These interactions typically occur during interviews or moderated workshops, which are increasingly employed to gain a clearer understanding of the features a software system should incorporate \cite{wagner2019status}.

-Recent studies highlight the benefits of analyzing stakeholder conversations to help requirements engineers identify issues such as ambiguity or misconceptions early in the process \cite{ferrari2016ambiguity, stolcke2000dialogue}.
-However, a significant challenge in contemporary Requirements Engineering is the substantial cognitive effort and time required for accurate analysis of these conversations \cite{spijkman2023summarization}.
-Agreement between engineers and stakeholders can take hours to weeks, leading to lengthy, noisy discussions \cite{alvarez2002tell, spijkman2021requirements}.
-While note-taking may suffice for short conversations, longer interactions risk missing key details, reducing the effectiveness of requirements elicitation \cite{spoletini2018interview}.
-Manually reviewing recordings is also tedious and error-prone, with important information potentially lost in the conversation's noise \cite{spijkman2023summarization}.
-This challenge is amplified in critical systems like machine learning-enabled projects and system-of-systems, where requirements such as fairness and privacy concerns may be implicitly expressed and easily overlooked \cite{katina2014system, nahar2022collaboration}.
+Recent studies highlight that stakeholder conversations aids in early detection of ambiguity and misconceptions in requirements engineering \cite{ferrari2016ambiguity, stolcke2000dialogue}.
+However, this process demands significant cognitive effort and time \cite{reconsum_spijkman_2023}, with agreement taking from hours to weeks \cite{alvarez2002tell, spijkman2021requirements}.
+Note-taking may work for short exchanges, but longer discussions risk missing key details, reducing elicitation effectiveness \cite{spoletini2018interview}.
+Additionally, reviewing recordings is tedious and error-prone \cite{reconsum_spijkman_2023}, particularly in critical systems like ML-enabled projects and system-of-systems, where implicit requirements (e.g., fairness, privacy) may be overlooked \cite{katina2014system, nahar2022collaboration}.

-To address these challenges, Spijkman et al. \cite{spijkman2023summarization} recently proposed \textsc{REConSum}, an automated approach that leverages natural language processing to (1) summarize conversations and (2) detect requirements-relevant questions and answers.
+To address these challenges, Spijkman et al. \cite{reconsum_spijkman_2023} recently proposed \textsc{REConSum}, an automated approach that leverages natural language processing to (1) summarize conversations and (2) detect requirements-relevant questions and answers.
 By ``requirements-relevant'', the authors referred to exchanges that contain information potentially useful for identifying system requirements, e.g., discussions about user needs, specific system functionalities, constraints, or technical specifications.
-According to the insights provided by Spijkman et al. \cite{spijkman2023summarization}, \textsc{REConSum} reduces the effort required by requirements engineers in eliciting requirements from conversations, streamlining the process by focusing on the most pertinent information.
+According to the insights provided by Spijkman et al. \cite{reconsum_spijkman_2023}, \textsc{REConSum} reduces the effort required by requirements engineers in eliciting requirements from conversations, streamlining the process by focusing on the most pertinent information.